This post was first published in 2017 but has been updated in 2019 with the most recent information on the Torres del Paine W Trek.

-Torres del Paine National Park is, without a doubt, the biggest draw card and the star attraction of the beautiful Chilean Patagonia region.
-The famous 5-day W Trek and the longer 9-day Full Circle Trek draw in avid hikers, adventure enthusiasts, and outdoor lovers from all over the world.
+Torres del Paine National Park is, without a doubt, the star attraction of the beautiful Chilean Patagonia region.
+The famous 5-day Torres del Paine W Trek and the longer 9-day Full Circle Trek draw in avid hikers, adventure enthusiasts, and outdoor lovers from all over the world.

-There is no set way to experience the park.
-Some choose the rough and rugged DIY camping experience, some prefer to hike light and enjoy the comforts of the refugios (hostels inside the park), and others opt to sleep in the comforts of a luxury hotel and explore the park on day trips.
+There is no set way to experience the park or just one way to do a Torres del Paine hike.
+Some choose the rough and rugged DIY camping experience, some prefer to hike light and enjoy the comforts of the refugios (hostels inside the park), and others opt to sleep in the comforts of a luxury ersponsible hotel and explore the park on full day Torres del Paine trips.

 The Full Circuit (a.k.a. the “O”)

-The full circuit is the most comprehensive and the most challenging way to experience the park.
-The route follows a counterclockwise direction and takes you along the W, then loops around the back side of the Cordillera del Paine allowing you to explore the spectacular views of the Patagonia terrain that few others get to see.
+The full circuit Torres del Paine trek is the most comprehensive and the most challenging way to experience the park.
+The route follows a counterclockwise direction and takes you along the W, then loops around the backside of the Cordillera del Paine allowing you to explore the spectacular views of the Patagonia terrain that few others get to see.